Building a Home in California is Expensive – Part 2

 - Prescriptive building standards: California’s building standards and codes are stringent.
 Contractors must use a specific quality of building materials for windows, heating or cooling systems and insulation, in keeping with the state’s energy efficiency goals.
 Meeting these standards and codes means sourcing higher quality, usually more expensive materials.

 Hire an Experienced Contractor to Build Your Dream Home

 At Flegel’s Construction Co., we specialize in constructing new homes that are attractive, functional, and most importantly, built with high quality materials.
 We are aware that several builders use sub-standard or replacement materials to help clients save thousands of dollars in upfront construction costs.
 However, in our experience, such homes face several long-term issues, including warped walls, cracked plaster on internal and external walls, warped decks and uneven floors.

 Our skilled team works to your exact specifications to deliver your dream home with speed, efficiency and quality.
 Happy customers in and around the Bay Area are enjoying stylish, comfortable spaces, suited to their lifestyle.
 Now, it’s your turn!

 Building a home in California is expensive, but isn’t that true of any dream home?
 Don’t give up on your dream.
-Call 408-269-1101 or contact us online to discuss your project.
+Contact us online to discuss your project.